Five Essential Ingredients For Good Health: How Do You Rate On The Health-O-Meter?

 Growing up, some of my family members were overweight.
 I could see their struggles and suffering and their desire to lose weight.
 For me, this became a preoccupation to gain knowledge that I could use to help them, as well as avoid that undue pain in my own life.
 That was my thought process.
-In high school morning routines consisted of workouts before school, in addition to the physical education classes at school, such as track, weight training, or sports.
+In high school morning routines consisted of workouts before school, in addition to the physical education classes at school, such as track, weight training, and other sports.
 After school, it could be swimming, running, or riding my bike.
 I don't ever remember not being active.
 Being active, always moving, was not only what I did, it was who I was.

 Eventually, as I got older and had kids, it became more challenging to carve out "me" time and my active lifestyle became harder to absorb into my life with kids and raising a family.
 We were always on the go, but that didn't always mean being active.
 Fortunately, my mindset never derailed.
 I was able to get back on track and stay on track.
 Each year I find myself stronger than the year before, healthier, and more determined.
 We don't have to be athletes to be healthy.
 We've learned about good health in school.
 If you "lost your way," per say, get back on the bike and ride your way to better health.